-What does it mean to be integrated?
+However, what does it mean to be integrated?
 Does it mean speaking the language, having a job, making Dutch friends, adopting local customs, or simply being accepted by Dutch society?
-Most people in the Netherlands believe integration means someone participates in society, which involves speaking the language, working, and not causing disturbances.
-People agree that integration is a joint effort, but it seems both immigrants and Dutch people without an immigration background think the other group doesn't do their part.
+Most people in the Netherlands define integration as someone participating in society, which involves speaking the language, working, and not causing disturbances.
+While most agree that integration is a joint effort, it seems both people with and without an immigration background believe that the other group doesn't do their part.

 Not everyone who moves to the Netherlands has to integrate.
-Immigrants who stay temporarily and those from the European Union are not required to go through the official integration process.
-Immigrants who fall outside of these requirements, like refugees who apply for asylum, do have to officially integrate once they have received their residence permit.
-For example, this process entails learning the language and gaining general knowledge about the Netherlands, which is tested with exams.
+When immigrants stay temporarily or come from the European Union, they are not required to go through the official integration process.
+This process entails learning the language and gaining general knowledge about the Netherlands, which is tested with exams.
+Other immigrants, like refugees who apply for asylum, do have to officially integrate once they have received their residence permit.

 The journey of integration for asylum seekers in the Netherlands